-At the date of this report Sadovaya mine and Rassvet-1 mine continue working in sustaining mode to maintain safety conditions of underground mining.
-Further development of this segment will depend on the finishing of Anti-terroristic operation and normalization of situation in the region.
+At the date of this report Sadovaya mine and Rassvet-1 are stopped.
+The dates of their restarting depend on current events in there region and normalization of situation in the region.
 Due to high coal demand and sufficient coal needs in Ukraine Sadovaya Group has all chances to restart its activity in normal mode.
 The coal price within 2014-2015 has been increased at 70-90% but due to military events lines of transportation were materially damaged.
 All main production objects are in working order.